NBA: Which Teams Improved Themselves The Most With Their Trade Deadline Deals?

 8. Atlanta Hawks

-Get: Protected second rounder, Mike Dunleavy, Mo Williams, first round pick (protected), draft considerations and Ersan Ilyasova
+Get: Protected second rounder, Mike Dunleavy, Mo Williams, first round pick (protected), draft considerations and Erslan Ilyasova

-Give Up: Kyle Korver and Mike Scott
+Give Up: Kyle Korverand Mike Scott

 The Hawks essentially traded a veteran sharpshooter (Korver) for a versatile veteran (Dunleavy).
 Ilyasova gives them a stretch-4 and significantly improves their three-point shooting.
 Ilyasova performed extremely well with the Sixers.